 Origins of the Raw Food Diet for Dogs

 Raw, or ancestral, diets may appear revolutionary.
 However, in reality they are the original food of the wild for dogs since ancient times.
-But as dogs got domesticated they started sharing human food.
+But with domestication, dogs started to share human food.
 Then, in the late 1800’s an American, James Spratt started manufacturing the first commercial dog food.

 Commercial dog food caught on.
 It was convenient and economical, and dogs liked it.
 Furthermore it was an easy way for food companies to market by-products and other low-cost ingredients such as corn and other grains.